Welcome to S-Anon

 Definitely.
 S-Anon members are people, of any sexual orientation, in a relationship or not, from all walks of life: wives, husbands, partners, sisters, brothers, children, parents, relatives, friends and others affected by another person’s compulsive sexual behavior.
 Our common thread is that sexaholism can affect anyone.

-• It is customary at most meetings to introduce ourselves by first name only.
+• It is customary at most S-Anon meetings to introduce ourselves by first name only.

 • There will probably be some reading from S-Anon conference-approved literature, that is, material which focuses on the S-Anon approach to recovery.
 (Conference-approved literature includes only material published by S-Anon, Sexaholics Anonymous, Al-Anon or AA.)